azzikid/SDWebImage-with-loading-progress/README.md

 About this Fork
 ===============

 This fork of SDWebImageView allows developers to track the downloading progress of images using blocks.
-My last for of SDWebImageView allowed you to use the OCLoader to show a downloading progress bar, but it had no flexibility.
+My last fork of SDWebImageView allowed you to use the OCLoader to show a downloading progress bar, but it had no flexibility.
 Now you can get the progress though a block and use it how you like.

 ```objective-c
     [self.myImageView setDownloadProgressBlock:^(float progress) {